SBA 8a Qualifications & SBA 8a Certification Requirements 13 CFR Part 124.103 & How to Get 8a Certification

 - Must not have any significant unresolved federal or state tax financial issues.

 - Must not operate a business that is not eligible for certification.

 To find out more about SBA 8a certification requirements and 13 CFR Part 124.103 8a qualifications and narrative statement of economic disadvantage (SBA has reduced this requirement), call our SBA small business consultants at 1-866-601-5518.

 Learn more about getting 8(a) Sole Source Contracts With the Government.

 Getting 8a Certified – Social Disadvantage SBA 8 a Certification Requirements Under 13 CFR Part 124

 The law governing SBA 8a certification requirements and SBA 8a qualifications mandate that an applicant business concern meets the 8a certification eligibility requirements for admission to the 8a Program.

-Businesses must qualify as a small business that “is unconditionally owned and controlled by one or more socially and economically disadvantaged individuals who are of good character and citizens of and residing in the United States, and which demonstrates potential for success.”
+Businesses must qualify as a small business that “is unconditionally owned and controlled by one or more socially and economically disadvantaged individuals who are of good character and citizens of and residing in the United States, and which demonstrates the potential for success.”
 13 CFR Part 124.101.

 Tip: The SBA’s decision for requirements for 8a certification for “potential for success” cannot be appealed to SBA OHA.